5 minutes read

 The fact that Mr Standish had transferred assets into Mrs Standish’s sole name did not mean they were matrimonial property.
 The source of funds is a crucial factor that will determine how assets are shared, over and above the title to the assets.
 For those negotiating a financial settlement, Standish is a reminder that it’s crucial to understand which of your assets are considered matrimonial and which are not.
 Assets acquired before marriage or through inheritance might not be split equally.
 The court’s decision in Standish also shows that fairness is more important than a strict 50:50 split.
 The needs and contributions of both parties will be taken into account.

 For couples entering into a marriage with significant pre-marital wealth, a prenup is an effective way to protect that wealth should the worst happen.
-Prenups are becoming a much more common seen as a practical step, much in the same way as insurance.
+Prenups are becoming more commonly seen as a practical step, much in the same way as insurance.
 Properly prepared prenups can help avoid complicated legal disputes and costly legal proceedings.

 Our family lawyers are experienced both in dealing with wealth protection and in dealing with arguments around matrimonial and non-matrimonial assets.
 If you would like any advice on financial arrangements on divorce, please contact us.